runtimeverification/haskell-backend/docs/2019-04-23-Applicative-Kore.md

 _Applicative Kore_ (AppKore) is the language to write AML theories.
 We call the existing Kore language for full ML as _FullKore_.

+AppKore/AML differs from FullKore/ML in two ways.
+Firstly, AppKore has a simpler syntax.
+It is unsorted and only contains constant symbols.
+Secondly, AppKore has support for fixpoint reasoning.
+This makes it capable of precisely capturing many mathematical domains, such as natural numbers, which FullKore/ML cannot.

 ## AppKore parser

 ### Keywords